0xTerence/Bondage.fi/README.md

 ~ forced left curvature ~

-users deposit erc20 tokens in VeMe to receive veTokens
+users deposit erc20 tokens in Bondage Finance to receive veTokens

 all tokens are locked for a period of 12h from time of deposit in protocol, within those 12 hours, veToken holders vote to extend or reduce timelock
 > timelock voting affects all veTokens, beginning immediately after the conclusion of h12